Civilian deaths in war-torn Afghanistan hit record high: UN

 KABUL: The number of Afghan civilians killed in the country´s long-running conflict hit a record high in the first six months of 2018, UN figures showed Sunday, with militant attacks and suicide bombs the leading causes of death.

-The toll of 1,692 fatalities was one percent more than a year earlier and the highest since the United Nations Assistance Mission in Afghanistan (UNAMA) began keeping records in 2009.
+The toll of 1,692 fatalities was one percent more than a year earlier and the highest for the period since the United Nations Assistance Mission in Afghanistan (UNAMA) began keeping records in 2009.

 Another 3,430 people were wounded in the war, down five percent from the same period last year, the report said.